Cracking the Code: What Are Mutations?

 Beyond the Genes: A Broader Perspective on Health

 While mutations are critical players in health and disease, they are but one piece of the puzzle.
 Our environment, lifestyle choices, and the microbiomeThe microbiome is the community of trillions (a trillion has 12 zeros) of tiny living things—mostly bacteria, but also some archaea, fungi, and viruses—that live inside your gut.
-Think of them as microscopic roommates who play an important role in… Read More also profoundly influence our well-being.
+Think of them as microscopic roommates who play an important role in your health.
+The Word “Microbiome” is a Newer Word This… Read More also profoundly influence our well-being.

 - Epigenetics: Environmental factors can alter gene expression without changing the DNA sequence itself, like adding bookmarks to your cookbook to emphasize certain recipes.